saucelabs/sauce-docs/docs/api-testing/use-cases/use-drive.md

 Add the **Parse** component:

    - The **Variable** must match the name you entered as Variable in the previous step.
    - The **Adapter** must match the type of the file you have uploaded.
-In our example, it's a csv file.
+In our example, it's a .csv file.

 <img src={useBaseUrl('/img/api-testing/vault-use-cases/parseFile.png')} alt="Parse the file"/>